Achievable logoAchievable logo

 Fundamentals

-Velocity of blood flow means how fast the blood is flowing through the circulatory system.
-Velocity is expressed as distance per unit time e.g. cm/sec.
-It has the following formula:
+Velocity of blood flow means how fast blood moves through the circulatory system.
+Velocity is expressed as distance per unit time (e.g., cm/sec).
+It can be described by:

 Velocity of blood flow = Flow/cross-sectional area

-Flow simply means how much blood is flowing per unit time like e.g. ml/sec.
-Blood vessels are circular in cross-section so area can be calculated by PiR2.
-Since capillaries are widely distributed, they have the largest area of all blood vessel types in the circulatory system.
-According to the equation, increasing the area reduces the velocity.
-As capillaries have the biggest surface area, blood flows through the capillaries at the lowest velocity in the CVS.
-Aorta has the highest velocity of flow.
+Flow means the volume of blood moving per unit time (e.g., ml/sec).
+Blood vessels are circular in cross-section, so area can be calculated as PiR2.
+Because capillaries are widely distributed, they have the largest total cross-sectional area of all blood vessel types in the circulatory system.
+From the equation, increasing cross-sectional area decreases velocity.
+Since capillaries have the greatest total area, blood flows through capillaries at the lowest velocity in the CVS.
+The aorta has the highest velocity of flow.

-Flow is affected by multiple factors, mainly pressure gradient and resistance.
-Pressure gradient is simply the difference in pressure between the starting and endpoints of the system.
-Higher the gradient more is the flow and vice versa.
-Blood flows from high to low pressure.
+Flow is affected by multiple factors, mainly the pressure gradient and resistance.
+The pressure gradient is the difference in pressure between the start and end points of the system.
+The higher the gradient, the greater the flow (and vice versa).
+Blood flows from high pressure to low pressure.

-An analogous form of Ohm’s law applied to the CVS is as follows:
+An analogous form of Ohm’s law applied to the CVS is:

 Delta P = Q X R

-where delta P is the pressure gradient, Q is the blood flow and R is the resistance in the system.
-In other words, if we are looking at the average blood pressure it can be determined as a product of cardiac output and total peripheral resistance or TPR or systemic vascular resistance (SVR).
-TPR is determined mainly by the arterioles.
-Constricted arterioles equals increased TPR and dilated arterioles equals decreased TPR.
+where delta P is the pressure gradient, Q is blood flow, and R is resistance in the system.
+In other words, average blood pressure can be described as the product of cardiac output and total peripheral resistance (TPR), also called systemic vascular resistance (SVR).
+TPR is determined mainly by the arterioles:

-Resistance to blood flow and its relation to length, radius and viscosity is stated by the Poiseuille’s equation as follows:
+Resistance to blood flow, and its relationship to length, radius, and viscosity, is described by Poiseuille’s equation:

 R = 8nl/pi r4.

-Where R is the resistance , n is the viscosity, l is the length of the blood vessel and r is the radius of the blood vessel.
-Radius will correspond to the diameter as diameter = 2 x radius.
-Resistance is directly proportional to the viscosity and length and indirectly proportional to radius/ diameter.
-The most powerful factor here is the radius as it affects the resistance by a factor raised to four!
-In other words, reducing the radius by ¼ will increase the resistance by 256 times!
+Where R is resistance, n is viscosity, l is the length of the blood vessel, and r is the radius of the blood vessel.
+Radius relates to diameter as diameter = 2 x radius.
+Resistance is:

-Series and parallel resistance: Major blood vessels branching out from the aorta are arranged in a parallel network to each other whereas within an organ, the blood vessels and their branches are arranged in-series plus in-parallel.
-For example, renal artery will divide into 4-5 branches which will branch out further into segmental and interlobar branches.
-Each of the segmental branches will be in-parallel, while an individual segmental artery will be in series with it’s branch interlobar artery.
+Series and parallel resistance: Major blood vessels branching from the aorta are arranged in a parallel network, whereas within an organ, blood vessels and their branches are arranged in-series plus in-parallel.
+For example, the renal artery divides into 4-5 branches, which branch further into segmental and interlobar branches.
+Each segmental branch is in-parallel with the others, while an individual segmental artery is in series with its interlobar branch.

 The total resistance in a series system is the sum of the individual resistances.
-So if you increase the resistance of any one segment, the system’s resistance as a whole will increase.
+So, if you increase the resistance of any one segment, the total system resistance increases.
 By contrast, the total resistance in a parallel system is less than any of the individual resistances.
-In nature, it helps maintain blood flow across all the major blood vessels with no pressure loss.
+In nature, this helps maintain blood flow across all the major blood vessels with no pressure loss.

-Adding a new segment to a parallel system, despite technically being considered as adding a new individual resistance, will decrease the total resistance in the system as there is more total volume for blood flow.
-Similarly, in a parallel system, if the resistance of an individual vessel increases (e.g. plaques narrow a vessel) or if a segment is removed, then the total resistance also increases because there is less volume.
+Adding a new segment to a parallel system (even though it adds a new individual resistance) decreases the total resistance in the system because there is more total volume for blood flow.
+Similarly, in a parallel system, if the resistance of an individual vessel increases (e.g., plaques narrow a vessel) or if a segment is removed, then total resistance increases because there is less volume.

-Turbulence: Blood flow is laminar, meaning the blood in the center of the blood vessel flows at a higher velocity than the blood close to the vessel wall.
-This gives rise to a parabolic profile.
-When, for any reason, laminar flow is disrupted, then the flow becomes turbulent, e.g., over atherosclerotic plaques, over valves, etc. The Reynolds number gives the degree of turbulence.
-A Reynolds number less than 2000 is seen in laminar flow; greater than 3000 indicates turbulent flow.
+Turbulence: Blood flow is normally laminar, meaning blood in the center of the vessel flows at a higher velocity than blood near the vessel wall.
+This produces a parabolic velocity profile.
+If laminar flow is disrupted, flow becomes turbulent (e.g., over atherosclerotic plaques, across valves, etc.).
+The Reynolds number indicates the degree of turbulence:

-Turbulence is increased when the blood is thinner, like in any cause of reduced hematocrit or anemia.
+Turbulence increases when blood is thinner, such as with reduced hematocrit or anemia.
 This is why functional murmurs can be heard in anemic patients.
-Stenosis caused by atherosclerosis or thromi leads to turbulent flow as the local velocity is increased, e.g., bruit in renal or carotid artery stenosis.
+Stenosis caused by atherosclerosis or thromi also leads to turbulent flow because local velocity increases (e.g., a bruit in renal or carotid artery stenosis).

 Sign up for free to take 18 quiz questions on this topic